Saturdays of Thunder: Reception

 "Saturdays of Thunder" originally aired on the Fox network in the United States on November 14, 1991.
 It received high ratings due to the fact that it was immediately followed by the premiere of the music video for Michael Jackson's song "Black or White".
 In its original American broadcast, the episode finished 26th in the ratings for the week of November 11–17, 1991, with a Nielsen rating of 14.9, equivalent to approximately 13.7 million viewing households.
 It was the highest-rated show on Fox that week.

 Since airing, the episode has received mostly positive reviews from television critics.
 Niel Harvey of The Roanoke Times called it a "classic bit of Simpsonia," and the Daily Record said it is "definitely one not to miss".
 The Orlando Sentinel's Gregory Hardy named it the sixth best episode of the show with a sports theme.
 Michael Coulter of The Age commented that "Saturdays of Thunder" is "one of the many excellent" The Simpsons episodes to feature a sporting theme.
 He went on to say: "A 'classic' Simpsons, insofar as it boasts a plot, rather than a sequence of surreal pop-culture parodies".

-The episode's parody of Ben-Hur, however, was named the eighth greatest film reference in the history of the show by Total Film's Nathan Ditum.
+The episode's parody of Ben-Hur was named the eighth greatest film reference in the history of the show by Total Film's Nathan Ditum.
 Bill Gibron of DVD Verdict looked unfavorably on the episode, writing that it "has a premise—Bart builds a soapbox racer—that frankly has very limited modern day appeal.
 We can't really get into the whole Martin/Nelson/Bart race dynamic and today, soapbox derby has been technologized all out of proportion to the point where very few, if any, practice it.
 With such a narrow target, many of the jokes just don't work."
 Gibron preferred the subplot of Homer's attempts to become a better father.